-Strategy and action plan for Aboriginal and Torres Strait Islander children and families - Department of Children, Youth Justice and Multicultural Affairs (cyjma.gld.gov.au)

-Decisions about Aboriginal and Torres Strait Islander children (cyjma.qld.gov.au)
+- Aboriginal and Torres Strait Islander families Department of Child Safety, Seniors and Disability Services (dcssds.qld.gov.au) - Child Safety policy Decisions about Aboriginal and Torres Strait Islander children 641-4 (dcssds.qld.gov.au)

 Our Way, a generational strategy for Aboriginal and Torres Strait Islander children and families 2017-2037 is a Queensland Government strategic framework that has been guided by Aboriginal and Torres Strait Islander perspectives to achieve generational change over the next 20 years.
 It represents a long-term commitment by government and the Aboriginal and Torres Strait Islander community to work together.